lemval/API-specifications/source/event-data-specs/bb_02_specification.md

 ## Event Data Specification

-This Event Data Specification is a guideline for events designed and developed by the energy sector and takes precedence over the NL GOV profile for CloudEvents.
+This Event Data Specification is a guideline for events designed and developed by the energy sector and takes precedence over the NL GOV profile for CloudEvents [\[12\]](../references.html).

 These specification guidelines are grouped by theme:
 1. specification of the defined context attributes.
 Each type of event (information-poor or information-rich) must contain this defined attribute set.
 This is described in guidelines ID01 to ID08